 I remember telling my children this.
 “If you have had too much to drink, I will come get you and I won’t ask questions.”
-And I followed through with that.
+Also known as an amnesty policy, I followed through with that promise on multiple occasions.

 But when Charles wanted me to come get him in that last phone call, although he didn’t literally say, “come get me,” I didn’t.
 At first this was a huge boulder to carry and I punished myself constantly for it.
 And while I have forgiven myself, it will always sting.